 - Include your preliminary considerations from the experiment template for first user tests and your prototype to prepare the user test.
-In any case, it is important that you are clear about what you want to find out through testing, i.e. what you want to learn, and determine a test procedure based on this.
-How do you want to test your prototype?
+In any case, it is important that you are clear about what you want to find out through testing, and that you determine a test procedure based on this.
 If necessary, develop tasks and questions for your testers.
 Collect your ideas on sticky notes first and choose at the end. - Think about with whom you want to conduct the test.
 Are there already recruited testers or do you need to take them from your network?
-Make sure that the testers represent your user group. - Take ample time before user testing to prepare the setting.
+Make sure that the testers represent your user group. - Take enough time before user testing to prepare the setting.
 In a face-to-face setting, prepare the room and set out all the materials you will need for the test and organize drinks and snacks.